ml-retrospectives/ml-retrospectives.github.io/_pages/02_how.md

 ### Getting started

-We’ve tried to make writing and submitting a retrospective as simple as possible.
-There are three steps:
+There are three steps to submitting a retrospective:

 >**Step 1:**  **Pick a past paper of yours**, where you have something to say beyond what’s already in the paper.